grrrisu/thundermoon-umbrella/apps/sim/README.md

 ![Sim.Realm Diagram](documentation/SimRealm.png)

-* Custom.Realm acts as a context mapping.
+* Custom.Realm acts as an entrypoint.
 In provides an API to convert incoming requests to commands.
 For example a function call `toggle(x,y)` gets mapped to a command `{:toggle, x: x, y: y}`

 * The CommandGuard receives all the commands and executes them in order they arrive (fifo).
 It also makes sure they get executed in **isolation**.
 For that it calls `lock` before each command and `unlock` after each regardless if it was successful or not.
 The command itself is executed within its own Task.